slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Channing Pollock*
 > *"Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."
 -- Winston Churchill*
+> *"If something is too early to criticize, it's also too early to evangelize."
+-- Kelsey Hightower*
 > *"Take feedback from nature and markets, not from people."
+"A good scare is a great error-correcting mechanism."
+"Remove grading to see who is really interested in the topic."
 -- Naval Ravikant*
-> *"A good scare is a great error-correcting mechanism."
--- Naval Ravikant*
-> *"Remove grading to see who is really interested in the topic."
--- Naval Ravikant*
-> *"If something is too early to criticize, it's also too early to evangelize."
--- Kelsey Hightower*

 - don't take criticism from people that you would never go for advice.
 - what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.